-43 percent reduction in deaths from paracetamol due to smaller pack sizesFebruary 7th, 2013 in Medications /
+43 percent reduction in deaths from paracetamol due to smaller pack sizesFebruary 7, 2013 in Medicine & Health / Medications

 The number of deaths and liver transplants due to paracetamol overdoses has significantly reduced thanks to UK legislation to make pack sizes smaller, a paper published today in BMJ suggests.